 - Since March 22, 2020, we have live streamed our Sunday Morning Worship services, and this will continue.
-Starting May 31, we will resume meeting at the church for services -- but there will be changes made to address concerns about COVID-19.
+Starting May 31, we resumed meeting at the church for services -- but changes were made to address concerns about COVID-19.

 - Some planned events are now cancelled.
 The calendar on this web site is regularly updated to reflect the latest information.

 Go to the Fairlawn CRC YouTube channel for live streaming of the worship services and a video archive of previous sermons.

 The Sermon Archive page has links to the resources on YouTube as well as links to audio recordings of the sermons, scripture readings, and the liturgy for each week.

 We have some comments from Pastor Joel, below, that were posted as videos.